sondosa20/sondosa20/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sondos20&label=Profile%20views&color=0e75b6&style=flat" alt="sondos20" /> </p>

-- 🌍 Currently working as an intern at the <a href="https://l3i.univ-larochelle.fr/">L3i Laboratory</a>, tasked with analyzing and showcasing insights from La Rochelle University’s sustainable mobility surveys as part of the  <a href="https://bluebility.univ-lr.fr/">Bluebility project</a>.
+- 🌍 Currently intern at the <a href="https://l3i.univ-larochelle.fr/">L3i Laboratory</a>, tasked with analyzing and showcasing insights from La Rochelle University’s sustainable mobility surveys as part of the  <a href="https://bluebility.univ-lr.fr/">Bluebility project</a>.
 My role includes developing and integrating dynamic visualizations into the web site, using technologies like React and D3.js, and related technologies.

 - 👀 Actively looking for a **data engineering or software development apprenticeship** to contribute and grow within a dynamic team.

-- 📫 How to reach me: **sondos.kocila@etudiant.univ-lr.fr**
+- 📧 Reach me at: **sondos.kocila@etudiant.univ-lr.fr**

-- ⚡ Fun fact: **Karate black belt 🥋.
-I bring the same discipline and creativity to coding as I do to the dojo.**
+- ⚡Techie & Martial Artist: **I hold a black belt in karate 🥋.
+In the dojo I learned discipline, in coding I apply it daily.**

 <h3 align="left">Let's connect!</h3>
 <p align="left">